joinself/self-go-sdk/examples/client/simple_chat/README.md

 🔍 Discovering peer for chat...
 🔑 Generating QR code for secure connection...

-📱 SCAN THIS QR CODE with another Self client:
+📱 SCAN THIS QR CODE with the Self developer app:
-   • Run another instance of this program
+   • Open the Self developer app on your phone
-   • Use the Self mobile app
+   • Use the built-in QR code scanner
-   • Any Self SDK application
+   • Point your camera at the QR code below

 [QR CODE DISPLAYED HERE]